SHAKyMLRepo/Project-7-Spotify-Recommendations-using-KMeans-Clustering/Readme.md

 ![Frequency Distributions](Images/graph1.png)

-Using this visualisation we can attempt to any skews in data or explore the feature value distributions.
+Using this visualisation we can attempt to identify any skews in data or explore the feature value distributions.
 From the charts we can see that:
 1. Features have very different scales so will need normalisation.
 2. Time Signature is highly skewed with most songs in the 4 category, dropping this column may be necessary.
 3. Mode is binary, either 0 or 1, with a skew towards 1.
 4. Instrumentalness has mostly very low values, normalisation should fix any imbalance this may cause.
 5. Many columns such dancebility and loudness have a normal distribution.
 These subplots provide a valuable visual insight into any imbalances in the dataset in terms of variable value distributions.
-Looking at this chart we can see where the dataset may introdcause issues when trained with this data.
+Looking at this chart we can see where the dataset may introduce issues when trained with this data, this will be accounted for when building and finetuning models.

 ### Data Preprocessing

 #### Cleaning dataset
 The reference notebook uses a dataset which is already cleaned.
-This project's dataset needed to be checked for null or duplicate values which was performed with the following code:
+This project's dataset cleaning including checking for null or duplicate values which was performed with the following code:

 ```
 #Dropping null values